 - Fermented foods such as sauerkraut, kimchi, tempeh, miso, and pickle

 - Dietary supplements

 - Certain leafy greens also contain probiotics, but in lower concentrations

 The use of probiotics has many health benefits, but they may also have certain health risks:

-Intestinal Distress: Although probiotics are often used to treat or prevent serious intestinal conditions, the addition of billions of new bacteria to the gut can often cause an increase in less serious symptoms like bloating or gas due to the high levels of daily probiotics some people add to their diet.
+- Intestinal Distress: Although they are often used to treat or prevent serious intestinal conditions, the addition of billions of new bacteria to the gut can often cause an increase in less serious symptoms like bloating or gas due to the high levels of daily probiotics some people add to their diet.

-Intestinal Damage: For some people who have already had intense physical stress on their intestinal system, such as ulcerative colitis or bowel perforations, caution should be taken before adding huge numbers of microbes to your intestinal system.
+- Intestinal Damage: For some people who have already had intense physical stress on their intestinal systems, such as ulcerative colitis or bowel perforations, caution should be taken before adding huge numbers of microbes to your intestinal system.
 If the gut is already compromised, it could also be damaged further.
-Negative effects of this type are quite rare, but must be noted.
+Negative effects of this type are quite rare but must be noted.
 Consult your doctor if you’ve had this type of condition in the past and are considering adding probiotics to your health regimen.

-Immune System Vulnerability: Probiotics can occasionally have negative effects on an already compromised immune system.
+- Immune System Vulnerability: It can occasionally have negative effects on an already compromised immune system.
 Balance is important in all things, and an excess of microbial growth in the stomach, even of beneficial bacteria, can cause the immune system to weaken or malfunction, opening the door for a host of dangerous pathogens and diseases.
 If you have a chronically weak immune system, be cautious before using probiotics and consult with your doctor before moving forward in your dietary change.